Sarah Ristevski says stepbrother's claims he had a relationship with her mother 'completely untrue'

-The daughter of Borce Ristevski has reacted angrily to claims her estranged stepbrother was having an affair with her mother, Karen.
+The daughter of Borce Ristevski has reacted angrily to claims her estranged stepbrother was having an affair with her Kiwi mother, Karen.

 She has labelled the allegations "completely untrue".